asevillasastre/UCM-Random-Walks/README.md

 # Random walks in differents dimensions and recurrence study

 ### Abstract
-This is the report of a final project for the subject Technomathematics Workshop taught by [https://gomezcastro.xyz/](David Gomez Castro) at the Complutense University of Madrid.
+This is the report of a final project for the subject Technomathematics Workshop taught by [David Gomez Castro](https://gomezcastro.xyz/) at the Complutense University of Madrid.
 Algorithms for the simulation of random walks on different infinite graphs are proposed.
 After that, it is proposed the study of its recurrence.

 ### Content
 - Read the full project [here](https://github.com/asevillasastre/UCM-Random-Walks/tree/main/final_report.pdf).